PaddlePaddle/Paddle/python/paddle/fluid/contrib/int8_inference/README.md

-PaddlePaddle supports offline INT8 calibration to accelerate the inferene speed.
+PaddlePaddle supports offline INT8 calibration to accelerate the inference speed.
 In this document, we provide the instructions on how to enable INT8 calibration and show the ResNet-50 and MobileNet-V1 results in both accuracy and performance.

 ## 0. Prerequisite
 You need to install at least PaddlePaddle-1.3 python package `pip install paddlepaddle==1.3`.